Nominations - Visiting

 2016 COMPETITION (VISITING TRUDEAU FELLOWSHIP)

 Every year, an independent jury of eminent researchers and intellectuals selects up to five candidates for Trudeau fellowships.
 These candidates hail from all disciplines in the social sciences, the humanities, and the creative arts, and are active in one or more the Foundation’s four themes of research.
 Fellows are chosen in light of their leadership qualities, their productivity, their reputation, and above all their track record at imagining and promoting new solutions to major contemporary issues.

-Since 2009, the Foundation has considered awarding one fellowship per year to a visiting fellow.
-The visiting fellowship gives Canadian universities the opportunity to host a foreign or Canadian academic, artist, or writer for one year or more.
-In the early years of the program, the Foundation alternated awarding the visiting fellowship to an international candidate.
-In even years, the visiting fellow is Canadian.
-In 2015, the Trudeau Foundation will consider applications for Canadian and foreign visiting fellows each year.
+Since 2009, the Foundation has had the option of awarding one fellowship per year to a visiting fellow.
+The visiting fellowship gives Canadian universities the opportunity to host a Canadian or foreign academic, artist, or writer for one year or more.
+In the early years of the program, the Foundation alternated awarding the visiting fellowship to a Canadian and a foreign candidate.
+As of the 2014, the Trudeau Foundation will consider applications for Canadian and foreign visiting fellows each year.
 No more than one visiting fellow will be appointed each year.

 - Fall 2015